Jeju Island Korea: the Beautiful Island of the Gods

 Other exhibitions showcase the artifacts used in farming and fishing, as well as folk performances.

 Admire the wonders of traditional wood carvings, get your fortune read at the Fortune Teller’s house, and make patjuk (red bean porridge) during the Dongji (Winter Solstice).
-There’s plenty of unique experiences to enjoy at the Jeju Folk Village Museum.
+There are plenty of unique experiences to enjoy at the Jeju Folk Village Museum.
+You can also save money by showing your Korean Airlines boarding pass for discounts at this attraction.

 O’Sulloc Tea Museum